digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 kubectl get deployments -n hpa-constant-load
 ```

-The output looks similar to (notice that there's only one Pod up and running in the deployment):
+The output looks similar to (notice that only one application Pod running):

 ```text
 NAME                            READY   UP-TO-DATE   AVAILABLE   AGE